cydneymartell/Statistical-Machine-Learning-Final-Project/README.md

 ### Fidelity
 Next, we will investigate the fidelity of the dataset.
 Primarly we want to know, is the synthetic price series indistinguishable from the real data.
 To test this we trained a classifier to distinguish between real and fake data and then evaluated the performance of this classifier.
 If the synthetic data has high fidelity then the classifier should be unable to distinguish between the datasets and would have a low performance score.

-First, we had to process the data to separate it into a training set and a test set.
+First, we processed the real and synthetic data and separated it into a training set and a test set.

     real_data = get_real_data()
     real_data = np.array(real_data)[:len(synthetic_data)]